10 Best Wood for Shelves – Bookcases, Closets, and More

 Mahogany commands a high demand among woodworkers and is a highly sought-after wood.
 It is known to be harder than most woods, including oak.

-Mahogany is known to be durable and scratch-resistant.
-It is a great choice for shelving, creating a classic and natural beauty wood.
+Mahogany is also known as durable and scratch-resistant, making it a great choice for shelving, creating a classic and natural beauty wood.

 Pros